War of the Third Coalition

 Mack Sends Auffenberg up to Wertingen to Reconnoiter

 No sooner had Auffenberg's sleepless troops dropped packs, lit fires, and tried to get some rest, when reports started coming in from pickets that French cavalry was spotted in force coming down from Donauworth.
-After much denial on the part of Auffenberg’s staff (the reports had not come from officers of the right degree of aristocratic credentials, after all), the Austrian general eventually realized that he was being descended on by at least a full corps of French cavalry.
-He started to pull his infantry out of Wertingen about 1000, marching them up onto a defensible hill to the northwest of the town and put them in squares.
+After much denial on the part of Auffenberg’s staff, who argued that the reports had not come from officers of the right pedigree of aristocratic credentials (I'm serious; this was the reason), the Austrian general finally realized that he was being descended on by at least a full corps of French cavalry.
+He started to pull his infantry out of Wertingen about 10:00, marching them up onto a defensible hill to the northwest of the town and put them in squares.

 Meanwhile, chef d'escadron Remi Joseph Isidore Exelmans of Murat's staff arrived and, invested with the cavalry marshal's full authority, took tactical command of Beaumont's 3rd Dragoon Division, which was the first unit on the scene: 18 squadrons of dragoons, six of hussars (from Fauconet's V Corps cavalry division), and six horse guns, but no infantry.
-The young officer had two squadrons of the 8th and 5th Dragoons dismount and attack some 200 Austrian jagers, outposted in the village of Hohenreichen to the east of Wertingen.
-The house-to-house fighting was savage and, after committing eventually six dragoon squadrons, all on foot, and fighting all morning, Exelmans managed to overwhelm the Austrians and take the village.
+The young officer had two squadrons of the 8th and 5th Dragoons dismount and attack some 200 Tyrolean Jagers, outposted in the village of Hohenreichen to the east of Wertingen.
+The house-to-house fighting was savage and, after committing eventually six dragoon squadrons, all on foot, and fighting for the rest of the morning, Exelmans managed to overwhelm the Austrians and take the village.

 At the same time, Beaumont unlimbered both his and Fauconnet's horse artillery on a hill just east of Wertingen and commenced to harry the Austrian infantry out of town.